PacktPublishing/Full-Stack-Web-Development-with-GraphQL-and-React-Second-Edition/README.md

 ## Get to Know the Author
 **Sebastian Grebe**
-is a verified Computer Science Expert for Application Development.
+is a verified computer science expert for application development.
 He is a young entrepreneur working on a variety of products targeting the consumer market.
-He specializes in web development using the newest technologies like React, Phoenix Framework, Kubernetes, and much more.
-Furthermore, he developed professionalism merging old and new applications, developing cross-platform apps with React Native, and writing efficient APIs and backends with Node.js and Elixir.
+He specializes in web development using the newest technologies, such as React, the Phoenix framework, Kubernetes, and many more.
+Furthermore, he has experience in merging old and new applications, developing cross-platform apps with React Native, and writing efficient APIs and backends with Node.js and Elixir.
-Currently, he works as Engineering Manager on a micro service-oriented architecture and micro frontends to power a scalable E-commerce platform
+Currently, he works as an engineering manager on a microservice-oriented architecture using micro frontends to power a scalable e-commerce platform

 ## Other books by the authors